Stay compliant with Google and Yahoo 2024 email policy updates. Improve email authentication, reduce spam, and simplify unsubscribes to boost results.

 To comply with these requirements, bulk senders must implement SPF or DKIM and set up DMARC for their sending domains.

-The new guidelines also emphasize making it easy for recipients to unsubscribe from your emails.
+Google and Yahoo email changes 2024 emphasize making it easy for recipients to unsubscribe from your emails.
 Bulk senders must enable one-click unsubscribe and include both the List-Unsubscribe-Post and List-Unsubscribe headers in outgoing mails.
 These message headers should comply with both RFC 8058 (one-click unsubscribe) and RFC 2369 (mailto unsubscribe) standards.

 A simple unsubscription process can increase open rates, conversion rates, and overall sending efficiency.
 It also helps to maintain a positive sender reputation by reducing the likelihood of recipients marking your emails as spam